DaevMithran/W3C2PDF/README.md

    - QR Code containing a verification URL, DID, or cryptographic hash
    - Machine-readable proof information
    - Visual verification instructions
-6. Digitally sign the PDF using one or both:
-   - QES for legal assurance (if required)
-   - DID-based cryptographic signatures
+6. Preserve the original cryptographic proof from the VC/VP in the PDF metadata

 ### 4.2 Human-Readable Representation